 New Hope of Settlement

-The two-year window period from the enactment of the Justice Act would give a wide hope to the victims who were earlier prevented from pursuing Camp Lejeune lawsuits due to the statutes of repose in the state of North Carolina.
+The two-year window period from enacting the Justice Act would give wide hope to the victims who were earlier prevented from pursuing Camp Lejeune lawsuits due to the statutes of repose in the state of North Carolina.

 What Should you do to File Camp Lejeune Lawsuits?